Company Profile

 May - December 2009

 Neoteric contracted 3D Engineering Solutions, Cincinnati, Ohio to undertake a complete digital mapping of all master plugs and to prepare CNC (Computer Numerically Controlled) machine tool paths for new tool building.
-The project was completed in December 2009
+The project was completed in December 2009.

 July 2009

 MediaSauce, an Indianapolis, Indiana marketing firm, was contracted to partner with Neoteric to design and implement a continuing marketing evolutionary philosophy for the company and to position Neoteric in the digital marketplace.
 Ultimately the work of this company was a wash and they failed to produce any creditable results or support.
+It was decided to discontinue the relationship as it became clear that many problems were present with MediaSauce's approach.

 August 2009

-Neoteric terminated its three year 50-hour Rotamax 70 HP rotary engine evaluation, in part because Rotamax was liquidated and could no longer support their engine technically.
+Neoteric terminated a three year 50-hour Rotamax 70 HP rotary engine evaluation, in part because Rotamax was liquidated and could no longer support their engine technically.
 At the same time, Neoteric began the evaluation of a 4-cycle high performance Yamaha Snowmobile engine suitable for hovercraft use.

 Neoteric engineering team Rob Wilson and David Atkins continued their work in Australia on the design and development of the new Neoteric High-Performance Hovercraft.